pixee/docs/docs/using-pixeebot.md

 sidebar_position: 3
 ---

-# Using pixeebot
+# User Guide

 Once installed, pixeebot will begin opening pull requests against your repositories immediately.
-There is no need to invoke pixeebot manually, all of your improvements will come automatically and at a managable pace.
+There is no need to invoke pixeebot manually -- all of your improvements will come automatically and at a managable pace.

 ## Summoning pixeebot